 Please follow the "Minett Trail" signs, which can be followed either way down the trail.

-This stage of the “Minett Trail” trail starts either in Pétange at the "Train 1900" car park or in Differdange at the train station.
+This stage of the “Minett Trail” trail starts at the foot of the "Passerelle" bridge in Esch-sur-Alzette or at the Tétange train station in Kayl/Tétange.
 Follow the official signposting: The signs show three red arrows on a white background.
-They are signposted "on sight" and may be affixed to streetlights or other posts.
+They are signposted "on sight" and may be affixed to streetlights or other posts..

 While in our nature reserves, you can find them as glued or screwed to trees and posts; in some places the waymark is also marked on trees.
 At important junctions you will also find signposts with arrows indicating the direction and information about the distance to specific points, as well as pictograms of points of interest.